mrowdy/slemgrim.github.io/_drafts/how-immutability-changed-the-way-i-think.md

 ---
 layout: post
-title: "Mutate, or not to mutate, in JavaScript"
+title: "To mutate, or not to mutate, in JavaScript"
 permalink: /mutate-or-not-to-mutate/
 author: slemgrim
 ---